brendancrebs/butler/specs/language_options.md

 - Type: string

-- Description: `lint` is the field where you supply the command you wish to have executed during the linting stage for the given language.
+- Description: `lint` is the field where you supply the shell command you wish to have executed during the linting stage for the given language.

 - Example: